boywhoroared/practice/frontend_masters/intro_to_react/README.md

 - The `className` prop actually comes from the DOM Element API.
 And yes, coveniently worksaround the `class` keyword clash.

+#### Proxy IRL

+This project uses Vite to proxy some requests to an API and static assets server.
+In actual production, you would/could do the same thing with whatever you're using for ingress like NGINX.

+You would have some routes directed/proxied to a static server or CDN, and other routes to your app or services.

 ### Tips

 - Sometimes including a bit of functionality for testing as a named export can be helpful if you need to do something special with the Component.